codemonauts/shared-2fa/README.md

 When enabling 2FA for an online service, you probably get an QR-Code which you could scan e.g. with the Google Authenticator app on your smartphone.
-Sometimes the website shows your the seed right next to the image (look for a quite long, random, alphanueric string).
+Sometimes the website shows your the seed right next to the image (look for a quite long, random, alphanumeric string).
 If not, you have to use a barcode scanner app to get the content of the QR-Code and extract the seed out of this [special URI](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).